mapmeld/scraping-by-in-nodejs/README.md

 </table>
 ```

 The HTML has some interesting data: the country's name and article, the position's name and Wikipedia article, and the current name and Wikipedia article for that leader.
-We can see that each country gets a tr element, and the leader gets a td element, which can be two columns wide if -like in the US- the leader is head of state and head of government.
+We can see that each country gets a ```tr``` element, and the leader gets a ```td``` element, which can be two columns wide if -like in the US- the leader is head of state and head of government.

 ### Using jQuery to get leader names

-In jQuery, if you wanted to get a list of leader td elements out of that HTML, you would do this:
+In jQuery, if you wanted to get a list of leader ```td``` elements from that HTML, you would write a selector such as this:

 ```javascript
 $("table.wikitable td")
 ```

-Go to Wikipedia, open the browser, and start testing this yourself.
+On Wikipedia, you can open the developer tools and test this yourself.

-There are several jQuery functions you could use to iterate, but to avoid losing anyone, let's write a for loop for now:
+There are several jQuery and modern-JavaScript functions you could use to iterate, but to avoid overcomplicating things, let's write a for loop:

 ```javascript
 var leaders = $("table.wikitable td");